jzhzj/jzhzj.github.io/_pages/about.md

   image: "/images/about_photo.jpg"
 ---

-This blog is mainly an introduction to distributed systems.
+This blog is mainly about what I learned in technical fields.